Data Collection Specialist I

 - Exhibits strong interpersonal, verbal and written communication skills.

-- High School diploma is required.
-Some college or Associates Degree is preferred.
+- Some college or Associates Degree is preferred.

 - CTR eligible, or will become eligible within 12 months of employment is preferred.

-- Must have available transportation and ability to commute to various locations other than the assigned office.
+- Must have the ability to commute to various locations other than the assigned office.

 - Ability to travel overnight to perform field work when required.